Newark Works News

 On National Radio

 On Sunday 21st September, on Radio 4's "Broadcasting House" programme there was a news item lasting about 10 minutes on the Dyson Academy.
-For copyright reasons, and because of the sheer size of a sound file on an internet page, it cannot be reproduced here, but it can be heard on the BBC's iPlayer facility until 28th September (the item starts about 45 minutes through the programme).
+For copyright reasons, and because of the sheer size of a sound file on an internet page, it cannot be reproduced here.

 One thing that stands out is that those speaking against the proposals (our chairman, the Bath Society and the Environment Agency) emphasised the objections to building it there.
 Those who spoke in favour (James Dyson, actor Simon Shepherd speaking as a parent, and a governor of Hayesfield School) emphasised the benefits of the Academy in Bath.
 The point is that the objection to the plans is not about whether the Academy should be built, but whether it should be built on a flood plain, doing so much damage to a listed building, and in a style which will affect the environs of a Conservation Area.
 But it doesn't matter how many times we say that, the pro-Dyson lobby don't want to listen.